MacHu-GWU/unistream-project/docs/source/01-About-This-Project/index.rst

 - :class:`~unistream.abstraction.AbcCheckpoint`: Abstract Checkpoint Class for Data Consumer.
 - :class:`~unistream.abstraction.AbcConsumer`: Abstract Class for Data Consumer.

-Based on these three low level modules, this project also provides some concrete implementations of producer client library for popular streaming systems.
-Also, you can easily build their own producer client library for other streaming systems by inheriting the three low level modules.

 Additionally, **this project provides a set of base classes that can assist in creating concrete implementations for specific stream systems using various data persistency backends**.

 - :class:`~unistream.producer.BaseProducer`: base class with pre-defined logics for all kinds of producer.